ionos-deploy-now/documentation/content/docs/provider.md

 Before you begin, you must ensure your project's code is located in a repository that your new hosting provider can access.

-If your code is already located on a compatible Git provider (such as GitHub), you can proceed directly to the "Migration Process" section.
+If your code is already located on a compatible Git provider, you can proceed directly to the "Migration Process" section.

 ### Moving Your Codebase to a Different Git Provider

 If your code is on a Git provider that is not compatible with your new host, you must first move the repository.
 The recommended method is to create a "mirror," which duplicates the repository perfectly, including all branches, tags, and commit history.

-1.  **Create a New Repository:** Start by creating a new, empty repository on the target Git provider (e.g., GitHub).
+1.  **Create a New Repository:** Start by creating a new, empty repository on the target Git provider (e.g., GitLab, Bitbucket).
 2.  **Mirror the Repository:** This is most commonly done via the command line.
 You perform a "bare clone" of your existing repository and then "mirror-push" it to the new repository's address.
 The general commands are:
     ```bash
     git clone --bare [https://old-provider.com/user/repo.git](https://old-provider.com/user/repo.git)